alpd11/Bond_Note/README.md

 # 🙌 Contributions

 - **Sirui Luo:** Hardware selection, circuit construction, PCB design and manufacturing, all software development and deployment, as well as the script, filming, and editing of the project video.
 Readme file integration.
 - **Jiniming Xia:** Enclosure design, manufacturing, and iteration.
 Project report integration.
+Participated in the video as an actress.
 - **Jennie Hao:** Server selection and setup, background research, and business analysis.
+Script formulation for video.
+Participated in the video as an actress.
 - **Alp Durmusoglu:** Node.js server code development and MongoDB server setup and maintenance.

 ---